 - 1. The operators Add add a temporal connective to each element of a list of literals and simplify the results to a tnnf according to the rules in Fig. 1. - 2.
-The two versions of Union arise because of the intended interpretation of these sets: - (a) Elements in Δ_0 are considered as conjunctively connected, so we use Union{\wedge}.
-This way, we obtain minimal implicates. - (b) Elements in Δ_1 are considered as disjunctively connected, so we use $Union{\vee}$.
-This way, we obtain maximal implicants.
+The two versions of Union arise because of the intended interpretation of the Δ -sets: - (a) Elements in Δ0 should contain minimal implicates in the lattices of literals Lit(l).
+Therefore, we apply a union operator which preserves this minimality: the operator Union_Λ.